Overland Park teens injured after opting for guns during argument

 A spokesperson for the department said officers found a 17-year-old teenager with a gunshot injury at the apartment complex.

-Three people in a SUV drove away from the shooting.
+Three people in an SUV drove away from the shooting.
 Officers located the SUV near 119th Street and Blue Valley Parkway.
 They found a second 17-year-old with a gunshot injury inside the vehicle.

 Both teenagers are being treated at a hospital for serious but non-life-threatening injuries, according to police.